tearfulDalvik/almace-scaffolding/_app/_posts/work/2018-02-13-dns-center.md

   }
 ---

-This is a DNS manager panel running with PowerDNS, what does this mean you can have a **Desktop and Mobile Friendly** frontend for self-hosted-DNS management.
+This is a DNS manager panel running with PowerDNS, and this means you can have a **Desktop and Mobile Friendly** frontend for self-hosted-DNS management.

 <p class="browser"><img src="https://img.ifengge.cn/images/imageb5570.png" alt="Preview"></p>